Camera, lighting and sound guide for recording a school concert in Teams or Zoom

 The Plan

-A high-quality concert video that successfully shares your hard work, singing and dancing is not created in the edit.
+A high-quality concert video that truly shows your singing and dancing is not created in the edit alone.
 It requires forethought, creativity, and a little patience.
-Below are the recommendations I sent to students as they prepare to edit the school concert video.
+Below are the recommendations I shared with students as they prepared to record and edit the school concert video.

 Sound

-• Mobile phones have great built-in microphones.
-Stand the camera on something stable or hold it carefully to avoid rustling noises.
+• Mobile phones have surprisingly good built-in microphones.
+Place the phone on something stable or hold it carefully to avoid rustling noises.

-• Turn off background noises such as air conditioning, TV, fans, or siblings.
+• Turn off background noise such as air conditioning, TVs, fans, or nearby conversations.

-• Laptops don’t always have the best microphones, but singing loudly and clearly helps.
+• Laptops don’t always have the best microphones, but singing clearly and confidently helps a lot.

 Lighting

-• Avoid sitting with a window or light source behind you.
+• Avoid sitting with a window or bright light directly behind you.

-• If possible, sit at right angles to a window or with light reflected off a plain wall.
+• If possible, sit at right angles to a window or use light reflected from a plain wall.

-• If the sun is very bright, diffuse it with a plain sheet.
+• If sunlight is very strong, soften it using a plain sheet or curtain.

 Camera

-• Keep the camera at eye level to avoid unflattering angles.
+• Position the camera at eye level to avoid unflattering angles.

 Action

-• Sit still, in the center of the frame, facing the camera.
-This helps editing and keeps the video consistent when combined with others.
+• Sit or stand still, centred in the frame, facing the camera.
+This makes editing much easier when combining videos.

 Software

-• My school uses and I highly recommend the Adobe Suite.
+• At school we use — and I highly recommend — the Adobe Suite.

-• Students record footage on their phones with the Adobe Premiere Rush app.
-Clips are saved to Adobe Cloud, allowing editing on phone or computer.
+• Students record footage on their phones using Adobe Premiere Rush.
+Clips are saved to Adobe Cloud and can be edited on a phone or computer.

-• Regardless of software or camera, ensure you can export your video to the shared storage.
+• Whatever software you use, make sure you can export your final video to the shared storage location.

 Exporting

-• Before recording, confirm you know how to transfer your videos from devices to the shared drive.
+• Before recording, check that you know how to transfer video files from your device to the shared drive.

 Help

-• You may ask parents or siblings to act as camera operator, sound recorder, and lighting assistant.
+• You may ask parents or siblings to help as a camera operator, sound recorder, or lighting assistant.

 Your Suggestions?

-Click the floating live chat icon at the bottom right of this page to ask questions, provide feedback, or submit tips for this article (your name will not be published).
+Click the floating live-chat icon at the bottom right of this page to ask questions, share feedback, or suggest tips for this article (your name will not be published).

 Back to blog